SAP-samples/cloud-workflow-samples/cf-purchase-requisition-approval-lp/README.md

-# Purchase Requisition Approval and Release using SAP Cloud Platform Workflow Management
+# Purchase Requisition Approval and Release using SAP Business Technology Platform Workflow Management
 ## Overview
 Purchase Requisition Approval and Release Process enable customers to automate approval and release of Line Items in a flexible and transparent way.
-It provides flexibility in choosing process variants depending on attributes like Request date, Price, Material Group, Document Type, Plant, Purchasing Group and Purchasing Organization etc. When a requestor creates a Purchase Request with line items in SAP ERP, pre-configured Process Variants are triggered in SAP Cloud Platform Workflow Management.
+It provides flexibility in choosing process variants depending on attributes like Request date, Price, Material Group, Document Type, Plant, Purchasing Group and Purchasing Organization etc. When a requestor creates a Purchase Request with line items in SAP ERP, pre-configured Process Variants are triggered in SAP Business Technology Platform Workflow Management.
 •	Line Item data validated using Business Rules before approval.
 •	Approvers are determined using a Business Rule / external system.
 •	Approvers are notified via email.